salesforce/omakase/readme.md

 Omakase.source(input).use(new StandardValidation()).process();
 ```

-This auto-refines every selector, declaration and at-rule (see the [AutoRefiner](#autorefiner) section below for more information on auto-refinement) and registers the standard list of built-in validators.
+This auto-refines every selector, declaration and at-rule (see the [AutoRefine](#autorefine) section below for more information on refinement) and registers the standard list of built-in validators.

 Keep in mind that validation methods will always be invoked after rework methods, but otherwise they will be executed in the order that the plugin class was registered.